AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 2. implementation
 The core funcition of the dashboard and admin panel is the random tasks distribution.
 Using the WebSocket for boardcasting to all the users in real-time, the main challenges is how to store these tasks sequentlty.
 To solve this problem, we used the Redis as the cache for temporary message list for every user.
 Similar to the AR Tree section, every user also have a independent and seperate WebSocket session connected to the back-end, using ConcurrentHashMap storing the userID-sessions pairs to ensure thread-safe in multithread environment(multiple users using the website at the same time) allowing multiple threads(users) to access and modify the data without causing concurreny problems.
 Another feature is the broadcasting, firstly we want the user to recieve the messages in popup window in real-time, forcing the user to choose from "whether add the routine to your routines" whenever they are online and recieved the random tasks.
 But then we moved the function to the dashboard for better user's experience.
 To achieve this, the messages should be stored temporarily in sequence.
-The list data structure in Redis is similar to the queue in Java, featuring with LIFO(last in, first out), the list can act like tiny message queues.
+The list data structure in Redis is similar to the queue in Java, featuring with FIFO(first in, first out), the list can act like tiny message queues.
 Whenever a random task is broadcasted through the admin panel,  the message will be added to every users' message lists in Redis:
 `template.opsForList().rightPush(USER_MESSAGES + userID, task);`
 And as the user enter the dashboard,  the top of the list will be get from the list and passed to the front-end, similar as the "peek" in queue in Java: